How to Use Dog Photos to Boost Your Dating App Success

 Q2: What’s the best thing to say to someone with a dog in their profile?

-“Your dog looks like they have a lot of personality—what’s their story?”
-Or try humor: “I’m not saying I swiped for the dog… but I’m not not saying it either.”
+Try thoughtful comments or humor like: “Your dog looks like they have a lot of personality—what’s their story?”

 Q3: How do I flirt with someone who clearly loves their dog?

-A: Be genuine and light-hearted.
-Show interest in the dog, but use it to get to know the person.
-Try:
+Be genuine and light-hearted, showing interest in the dog but also using it to get to know the person.

 Q4: What if I don’t have a dog—can I still talk about theirs?

-“If your dog had a job, what would it be?”
-Just don’t pretend to be a dog person if you’re not—honest curiosity works better than faking it.
+Absolutely!
+Just don’t pretend to be a dog lover if you're not—honest curiosity works best.

 Q5: Can I use a dog picture even if it’s not my dog?